-Veal and beef come from the same animal, but they are not the same product.
-Veal is meat from young calves, typically between 16 to 18 weeks old, while beef comes from older cattle, usually over a year old.
-Veal is known for its pale color and tender texture due to the calf’s limited muscle development and specific diet.
-In contrast, beef is darker and has a firmer texture owing to the animal’s age and muscle usage.
-The distinct rearing practices and age at slaughter create a clear differentiation between veal and beef.
+Let’s start with the basics.
+Both veal and beef come from cattle, but veal is the meat from young calves, typically 16 to 18 weeks old, while beef comes from mature cows, usually over a year old.
+Veal is known for its pale color and super-tender texture due to the calf’s limited muscle development.
+On the flip side, beef is darker and firmer, thanks to the older cattle’s well-used muscles.
+These differences in age and diet are what set veal and beef apart.

 Nutrient | Veal (Cooked, per 100g) | Beef (Cooked, per 100g) |